 1. How safe is Peru?
 What risk is there from bandits and other criminals?

 Everyone has their own experiences, but I felt Peru to be a very safe country.
-Touring on a bicycle will immediately make you somewhat of a novelty with the locals, and there were no particular dangers.
-That said, there is one area that most cyclist will avoid, and that is Paijan in the north of Peru.
+Touring on a bicycle will immediately make you somewhat of a novelty with the locals of course, but there were no particular dangers.
+That said, there is one area that most cyclists will avoid, and that is Paijan in the north of Peru.
 Tales of robbery are not just limited to bicycles – Tourists travelling on bus and car here also get robbed.
 Best avoided I think!

 2. What accommodation do you recommend?
-Normally we camp but are unsure how safe that will be in Peru and how many campsites there are.
+Normally we camp but are unsure how safe that will be when cycling in Peru, and how many campsites are there?

 3. How bad are the mosquitoes?

-I didn't really notice them that much, although they are present in the lower areas.
-It really is going to depend on which parts of Peru you are going to travel through – Up in the mountains, you won't find any mossies, but you may encounter biting flies of other types.
+I didn’t really notice them that much when cycling in Peru, although they are present in the lower areas.
+It really is going to depend on which parts of Peru you are going to travel through – Up in the mountains, you won’t find any mossies, but you may encounter biting flies of other types.
 Overall, not much of a concern.
 Insect repellent might not be a bad idea, as is covering up at dawn and dusk when they tend to bite the worst.

 4. What is the quality of the roads and what are the drivers like?